The child’s health

 When what is involved are occasional illnesses in otherwise healthy children, BUMM will accept children up to the age of twelve months.

-The national dental service is the dental care which the county council operates.
-The national dental service must provide regular and comprehensive dental care for all children and young people to and including the year they reach 21.
+Folktandvården (the Public Dental Service) is a regional dental care service.
+Its task is to provide regular and comprehensive dental care to all children and young people until the year they turn 21.

 Children up to age 18 who have not been vaccinated in accordance with the vaccination program must be offered supplementary vaccination.